 The High Priest just winked and said, "You're a traveler.
-Speak well of what you see here.
-We need the publicity."
+Speak well of what you see here as you travel Westward."

-He led me down aisle after aisle, past many tables where merchants were selling doves, pigeons, lambs, wine, and bread for people to offer in sacrifice.
+He led me down aisle after aisle, past many tables where merchants were selling pigeons, lambs, and wine for the devout to offer in sacrifice.
 There were pots filled with dinarii and other trinkets of silver.
-In the heart of the temple, I walked up the stairs through the alters of incense and sacrifice, carefully stepping over carved trenches in the floor that ran with warm blood.
-The priests seemed entranced by their work of slaughter and didn't notice me, a 12-year-old goy in their midst.
+In the heart of the temple, I walked up the stairs past alters of incense and sacrifice, carefully stepping over trenches in the floor that ran with the warm blood of rams and bulls.
+The Levitical priests seemed entranced by their work of slaughter and didn't notice me, a 12-year-old goy in their midst.

 Then the old man led me to the Holy of Holies, its door barely visible in the cloud of incense that perpetually gloomed the pillars and alters.
 He asked me not to speak, then opened the golden door.
 We walked into the shrine room at the center of God's little kingdom.

-Then I was on solid ground, seeing.
-I had passed through the portal into an ancient forest.
+Suddenly I touched solid ground and could see again.
+I had passed through some mysterious portal into an ancient forest.
 Thick with cedar, hemlock, ferns and trillium, green shadows echoed with the sound of birds, shrieks of monkeys and other hominids, only the eyes of whom were visible, glinting from the dark.
-Reptiles with women's faces twined around every tree trunk, smiling like flowers, singing so softly that their descant was an all-pervading whisper, mighty in its quietness.
+Reptiles with human faces twined around every tree trunk, smiling like flowers, singing so softly that their descant was an all-pervading whisper, mighty in its quietness.

 I glanced at the High Priest, yearning for an explanation yet unable to speak.
 In a very deliberate and barely audible voice, he said, "Adonai, the Lord of Creatures, whose true name is not known, can never be contained in a temple.
-God is wilderness and chaos, not order.
-In the presence of her mystery all words must die, all thoughts fall silent.
-A holy scripture is holy only because it conjures images of the ancient forest.
-If you would become an enlightened being, you must be wilder than any animal."
+God is wilderness.
+God is chaos, not order.
+In the presence of her mystery, all words must perish, all thoughts fall silent.
+A holy scripture is holy only when it conjures images of the ancient forest.
+To be enlightened, you must be feral again."

-I walked even deeper into the green shadows, and swooned...
-Then I found myself sitting in the market place, eating a pomegranate, among the merchants booths.
+Walking deeper into the green shadows, I swooned...
+Then I found myself sitting in the market place, eating a pomegranate, among the merchants' booths.
 Where was the High Priest and his son?
 Had it merely been a reverie?
 Were the seeds of the pomegranate fermented?

 Not many centuries later, strolling through a village near the source of the Ganges, who do you think I encountered?
 Bodhidharma, the 6th Patriarch, on his way to the North.
 He invited me to go with him but I answered, "I'm too young.
 Besides, I've already been there."

 That night we lay under the stars.
 Bodhidharma gave me a pearl and said, "Rest this between your eyebrows."
 So I did.
 "Now look into the stars."
-Then I saw my seven grandmothers riding galactic wheels through child-bearing light years of virgin silence.
+Then I saw my seven grandmothers riding galactic wheels, pregnant with light years, bearing galaxies from virgin silence.

 About 2000 years later, I met Jesus.
 He was an honored guest in the house of my master Levi, where I was a servant boy.
 Reclining on his elbow by the low table, as was the custom at Hellenistic feasts, Jesus said, "Come here, boy.
 What are you serving?"